Mrsebastino/First-Milestone/README.md

 <h3> First Milestone.
 User Centic Frontend Development.
 Code Institute.</h3>
  This is a website that promote an imaginary chef organising private event.
-The website include a description of the chef study and work experience, example of dishes with photos, imaginary quotes and a contact form.
+The website include a description of the chef study and work experience, example of dishes with photos, imaginary quotes, a contact form and a menu.

 <h3> Demo </h3>
 A live demo can be found at GitHub.  https://mrsebastino.github.io/First-Milestone/